renpy/renpy/sphinx/source/style_properties.rst

     If not None, this should be a style object.
 The style that's used for ruby text.

+.. style-property:: slow_abortable boolean

+    If True, a click that reaches the Text object will cause the slow text to abort, which means that the rest of the slow text will be displayed instantly.

 .. style-property:: slow_cps int or True

     If a number, shows text at the rate of that many characters per